nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2023-17.md

 ## Add a Way to Add Appenders to Loggers Configured With @LoggerLevel

-You can now configure additional appenders to loggers configure with @LoggerLevel in tests
+You can now configure additional appenders to loggers configure with @LoggerLevel in tests.

 Loggers configured with help of `@LoggerLevel` in tests can now receive additional appenders.
 The resulting logger has `additivity` enabled and so the configured appenders are added to the existing one (the file appender that logs DEBUG logs and higher to `target/trace.log` and the console appender that logs WARN logs and higher to the console).